-Money placed in the RBC Government Fund or an alternative money market fund outside of the Program are covered by SIPC, which protects against custodial risk (and not a decline in market value) when a brokerage firm fails by replacing missing securities and cash up to a limit of \$500,000, of which \$250,000 may be cash.
+Money placed in the RBC Fund or an alternative money market fund outside of the Program are covered by SIPC, which protects against custodial risk (and not a decline in market value) when a brokerage firm fails by replacing missing securities and cash up to a limit of \$500,000, of which \$250,000 may be cash.
 For more information on SIPC coverage, please visit www.sipc.org.

-RBC has provided us with the RBC Insured Deposit Sweep program as the default cash sweep program for all Clients.
-RBC compensates IAA on the cash balances based upon a percentage of the Federal Funds rate.
+RBC has provided us with the Program as the default cash sweep program for all Clients.
+RBC compensates IAA on the cash balances based upon a percentage of the federal funds rate.
 IAA has no ability to change or influence the rate of return on the cash sweep balance as this is solely determined by RBC.
 The rate can be modified by RBC based upon the interest rate environment.
-IAIM has an incentive to recommend that Clients select the Program because IAA receives revenue sharing payments from RBC on RBC Insured Deposits.
+IAIM has an incentive to recommend that Clients select the Program because IAA receives revenue sharing payments from RBC on the Program deposits.
 That revenue sharing is based on IAA's aggregate Client assets placed into the Program; prevailing interest rates; and a rate compression schedule that reduces our payout as rates decrease.
-The interest rate provided to you through the Program is lower than market rates and other available cash alternatives because the rate you receive after the revenue sharing to IAA and others (e.g., RBC) are paid, i.e., the revenue sharing lowers your rate of return.
+The interest rate provided to you through the Program is lower than market rates and other available cash alternatives because the revenue sharing payments to IAA and others (e.g., RBC) is deducted from the rate of return thereby lowering your rate of return.
 These payments create a conflict of interest, as IAIM has an incentive to recommend that Clients opt into the Program.
 However, our IARs do not receive any portion of the cash sweep vehicle compensation paid to IAA and have no additional incentive to recommend a cash balance.